sgoodluck/sgoodluck.github.io/content/posts/my-current-environment.md

 ### Terminal: Alacritty {#terminal-alacritty}

-I've used a few terminals over the years (including the newest ones like Ghostty) and came to the conlusion that Alacritty served my needs the best.
+I've used a few terminals over the years (including the newest ones like Ghostty) and came to the conclusion that Alacritty served my needs the best.
 It is simple, supremely performant, and light on resources.

 ### Passwords: Proton Pass &amp; Bitwarden {#passwords-proton-pass-and-bitwarden}